-- 7.1.1 Effective July 9, 2022 increase Step 1 of all classifications covered by this agreement by 3% and set new 5% differences between each step. - 7.1.2 Effective July 8, 2023 increase Step 1 of all classifications covered by this agreement by 2% and set new 5% differences between each step. - 7.1.3 Effective January 6 2024, increase Step 1 of all classifications covered by this agreement by 2% and set new 5% differences between each step.
+- 7.1.1 Effective the first full pay period in July 2024, increase Step 1 of all classifications covered by this agreement by 2% and set new 5% differences between each step. - 7.1.2 Effective the first full pay period in January 2025, increase Step 1 of all classifications covered by this agreement by 2% and set new 5% differences between each step. - 7.1.3 Effective the first full pay period in July 2025, increase Step 1 of all classifications covered by this agreement by 3% and set new 5% differences between each step. - 7.1.4 Effective the first full pay period in July 2026, increase Step 1 of all classifications covered by this agreement by 3.5% and set new 5% differences between each step.